SumoLogic/sumologic-documentation/docs/cse/get-started-with-cloud-siem/cse-heads-up-display.md

 * The Insight description, typically formed from the MITRE stage(s) associated with the Signals in the Insight.
 In the case of a custom Insight, the description is the one supplied when the Insight was configured.
 * The Entity the Insight fired on.
 You can click on the Entity to view its details.
 Note that there is a six-button context menu that has options for searching for the Entity in other Insights and in Signals and Records.
 It also has the built-in **Add to Match List** and **Add to Suppressed List** actions, along with any custom [Context Actions](/docs/cse/administration/create-cse-actions/) defined in your environment.
 * The analyst assigned to the Insight, if the Insight has been assigned to one.
-* The number of Signals in the Insight.
-* Duration of the Insight.
+* **Detection Time**.
 The time between the moment of first activity observation (when the oldest Signal in the Insight was fired) and when the Insight was created.
+**Signals**.
+The number of Signals in the Insight.
+* **Severity**.
+The [severity](/docs/cse/get-started-with-cloud-siem/insight-generation-process/) of the Insight.
-* [Global Confidence](/docs/cse/records-signals-entities-insights/global-intelligence-security-insights/) for the Insight, if available.
+* **Global Confidence**.
+[Global Confidence](/docs/cse/records-signals-entities-insights/global-intelligence-security-insights/) for the Insight, if available.
-* The [severity](/docs/cse/get-started-with-cloud-siem/insight-generation-process/) of the Insight.
-* **Review** button.
-Click this button to view Insight details
-* **Close** button.
-Click this button to close the Insight.
+* **Most Active Entities**.
+[Entities](/docs/cse/records-signals-entities-insights/view-manage-entities/) that are currently appearing the most in activity.
-* Today’s Insight activity.
+* **Today**.
+Today’s Insight activity.
 The list in the lower part of the pane contains recent Insight changes: Insights created today, and status changes and comments made today, in chronological order, with the newest first.